G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 - Parsing XML file with chemical reaction data to extract relevant parameters

-- Handling the calculation of 3+ classes of reaction rate coefficients (e.g. constant, Arrhenius and modified Arrhenius) given the appropriate parameters
+- Handling the calculation of 3+ classes of forward reaction rate coefficients (e.g. constant, Arrhenius and modified Arrhenius) given the appropriate parameters

+- Handling the calculation of backward reaction rate coefficients for **reversible** **elementary** reactions

 - Handling the calculation of progress rates ($\omega_{j}$ or $r_{j}$) and reaction rates ($f_{i}$)  for a system  consisting of $N$ species undergoing $M$ **irreversible** or **reversible** **elementary** reactions

+- Computing species concentrations given a end time point $t_{end}$

-- Visualization of evolution of species concentration in the reaction system over time as well as visualization of the time to reach a dynamic equilibrium for each reaction
+- Visualizing time evolution of species concentration in the reaction system as well as visualizing of the time to reach a dynamic equilibrium for each reaction

 #### Overall structure of the `chemkin` library